zemse/hardhat-live-fork/README.md

   },
   liveFork: {
     txMatcher: (tx) => {
-      // custom logic to match which txs to replay on LiveFork
+      // only replay txs to chainlink eth usd aggregator
-      // e.g. only replay mainnet txs sent to this address return tx.to === "0x1234";
+      // so that the price feeds update on the mainnet fork return tx.to === "0x3607e46698d218B3a5Cae44bF381475C0a5e2ca7";
     },
   },
 };